darkshadow2074/SavvyApp-Assignment/README.md

 - Error handling: The application handles errors that may occur during the API request.
 If an error occurs, an error message is displayed to the user, indicating that something went wrong.

+- Test code is written but there is some issue with the test code because of which it's not working properly but I will look into the issue in future and will fix it.

 ## Getting Started

 Follow these steps to get the application up and running on your local machine: